Unf*ck Yourself Book Summary, You are What You Do

 – Theodore Roosevelt

-5) I am not my Thoughts, I am what I do
+5) I am not my thoughts; I am what I do

 • You are not defined by what’s inside your head.
 You are what you do, your actions.

-• It’s only through your actions that your thoughts actually become your life.
+• It’s only through your actions that your thoughts become your life.
 Until then, they are only thoughts.

 Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy.